 In complete contrast with the grandeur of The Refuge, the Temple is located in an old public toilet and comfortably holds around 15 punters with a bit of leg room to spare.
 Don’t let its past history as a shitter put you off though – this place is a Manchester institution and one of the best places in the city to have a beer and listen to their fantastic jukebox.
 The atmosphere in here is brilliant – because it’s so small, I’ve never been in here longer than ten minutes and not made a new friend – chatting some absolute bubbles and putting the world outside to rights.
 The beer selection is ace too!

 So now you’re at the top of Oxford Road, technically I don’t even think it’s even called Oxford Road anymore – it’s called Oxford Street, which is confusing for everyone, especially the gang of tourists expecting a load of shops in which to piss away their Euros.
 By now you should be suitably merry – but there’s one final place to visit and that’s Don Giovanni.
-If it’s a Friday or Saturday, they run a Late Night Sessions event where you can sip cocktails and dance away to your hearts content right up until 3am.
-If you fancy a bit of Italian grub too – that’s just a bonus.
+No night is complete without pizza.
+What’s even better until the 14th September there’s 50% OFF.
+Buzzin.

-If not there’s plenty of places you can head back to, Black Dog is open until the early hours, Refuge will likely have their basement bar open or you can just get a kebab and head home on the Magic Bus.
+If not there’s plenty of places you can head back to, most places are open until the early hours, The Refuge will likely have their basement bar open or you can just get a kebab and head home on the Magic Bus.